 In 2020, this great event was held online on May 14th.
 GED Testing service invited all GED grads to partake and celebrate their professional and personal accomplishments.

-This year, the celebration was held in a virtual environment due to the COVID 19 outbreak.
+This year, the celebration was held in a virtual environment due to the pandemic.

 GED students, graduates, educators, representatives of adult education programs, and friends and family members of graduates joined the celebration via various social media.